 I WANT TO LOOK LESS SAGGY

-- the smiling (lifting) muscles get weaker whereas the lower face muscles (down-pulling) get stronger
+Muscles - the lifting muscles get weaker whereas the lower face muscles (down-pulling) get stronger

-- the lower face (jowl) fat pads get heavier leading to increased heaviness of the lower face
+Fat pads - the upper and midface fat pads lose volume leading to reduced support and shape .
+At the same time the lower face (jowl) fat pads get heavier leading to increased heaviness of the lower face

-- the bony platform of the face shrinks, leading to less support and structure overall
+Bony - the platform of the face shrinks, leading to less support and a changed shape of the face

 How can sagging be treated?